rillonline/rillonline.github.io/_pages/kearsarge/index.md

 to anyone about my former life.

 I hear footsteps running behind me.
 Reluctantly, I turn around.
-This person is not likely to be dangerous but I want to be certain.
+This person could be dangerous.
+This is, after all, Ptolemy City.
+I want to be certain. no one wants me dead.
 Besides, I may know them and I do not want to be rude.

 "Detective Camberwell," the woman says again, running toward me.
 She is